TERMS AND CONDITIONS

 19.6 You agree that we may set-off or deduct from any monies payable to you under this Agreement, any amounts which are payable by you to us (whether under this Agreement or otherwise).

 19.7 You are responsible for reconciling all transactions made using the Payment Portal.
 We will provide you with log-in details to the website of the Payment Portal provider for reconciliation purposes.
-You agree to pay us the Payment Portal Fee set out in the Schedule.
+You agree to pay us the Payment Portal Fee set out in the Contract Proposal.

 Lots Under Management